-to the free weekly News Alerts
+to the free fortnightly News Alerts

-to the free weekly News Alerts
+to the free fortnightly News Alerts

 Land and soil are limited natural resources essential to all human life.
 One of the major environmental challenges facing Europe is an increasing demand for development, which threatens ecosystem services.
 This Future Brief focuses on how land and soil could be used efficiently to continue to provide these functions and services for generations to come.